encomp/codenext_emojify/README.md

 # Emojify Me

-### Exercise Two Detect Faces
+### Exercise Two: Detect Faces
-The goal is to look for the Mobile Vision dependency that needs to be added to our `build.gradle` file.
+The goal is to `log` the number of faces found on given photo.

 #### Define a log TAG
 Define a constant on the class that will be used to log messages using